Transition Waste Optimization for Coded Elastic Computing: Appendix

-These explain the formula of Sum 2.
+These explain the formula of Sum~2.

 \textbf{Case 3.} $(n-1+L+LN)d \leq \delta < F$.
 The right endpoint of $\SNn$ lies between its left endpoint and the left endpoint of $\SNPOn$.
 We divide this case further into two sub-cases, depending on whether the two sets intersect or not (see~Fig.~\ref{fig:opt_case3}).
+Note that when the two sets do intersect, the right endpoint of $\SNPOn$ is $(n-1)\frac{F}{N+1}+\frac{LF}{N+1}-2+\delta-F$ (i.e., having $-F$).